Drugs in Sports Ben Johnson

 They would lose their many perks

-Linford Christie was caught and let off … people said that he portrayed an image that was good for the sport and its sponsors.
+Linford Christie was acquitted because he was excellent for the sport and its sponsors.

-Any comments on this before we move on … Christie was again busted for drug use; however, he had retired and decided not to challenge the 2-year ban.
+Please comment before we continue.
+Christie was arrested again for drug use, but he retired and did not appeal the 2-year ban.

 Carl Lewis drugs

-This year 2003, it was disclosed that Carl Lewis’s drugs tested positive for a substance in 1988, but it was not deemed serious enough to pursue.
-So they say.
-The only thing in Lewis’ favor is that he is not muscled like the rest of the gorillas.
+In 2003, it was revealed that Carl Lewis’s 1988 drug test was positive, but it wasn’t serious enough to prosecute.
+They say.
+Lewis’ only advantage is that he’s not muscled like the gorillas.

 Such was the lack of trust that the World Anti-Doping Agency was established .. an independent organization that aimed to do the World’s drug testing – World Anti-Doping Agency.

 Dennis Mitchell, another athlete in the 1988 Olympic Final, was subsequently caught for ped drugs and banned from the sport.